Unboxed-Software/solana-course/content/vrf.md

     pub status: VrfStatus,
     /// Incremental counter for tracking VRF rounds. pub counter: u128,
-    /// On-chain account delegated for making account changes. <-- This is our PDA pub authority: Pubkey,
+    /// Onchain account delegated for making account changes. <-- This is our PDA pub authority: Pubkey,
     /// The OracleQueueAccountData that is assigned to fulfill VRF update request. pub oracle_queue: Pubkey,